CHEM103-ckeenan/Organic-Chem-Sims/README.md

 This repository is © [Caroline D. Keenan, Ph.D.]
 [2025].
 All rights reserved.

+All rights reserved.
+Unauthorized commercial use, reproduction, or distribution of this material is prohibited.

 For licensing inquiries, commercial use, or educational institution access, please contact: [cdpkeenan@gmail.com]